Road to Samarkand

 Arrive home today.

-Important Note: Above prices include Fuel surcharges and tipping of $457 (correct as at Dec 2013 and subject to change).
-Please note the Tipping amount of USD135 (AUD147) is payable on arrival in China.
+China Southern Airlines - Above prices include fuel surcharges and tipping of $457.
+Please note the Tipping amount of USD135 (AUD147) is payable on arrival in Central Asia.

 Though status is regularly updated, availability above is indicative only, not live and hence does not guarantee that space is available on your selected tour when you or your agent calls Wendy Wu Tours to book.
 Booking early is the only way to ensure availability of your selected departure date.